In-person Pilgrimage

 ***FOR THOSE DRIVING PLEASE NOTE: ALTERNATE ROUTE DUE TO PARADE***

-Planning to stay in the area overnight would give you more time during the day to visit the site, go on the driving tour, and visit the Amache Museum.
+Planning to stay in the area overnight would give you more time during the day to visit the site, go on the self-guided driving tour, and visit the Amache Museum.
+Internet and phone service at the site can be spotty, so you may want to download the audio files for the self-guided driving tour in advance.
 If you plan on spending time at the site, please come prepared with sturdy shoes, water, sunscreen, and a hat.
 It will be very hot and dry and there are limited amenities.
 The terrain is rough and uneven with low bushes, rocks, and cactus.
 Make sure to familiarize yourself with the information on the page Know Before You Go.

 Directions to Sand Creek Massacre NHS entrance from Lamar: